-We are highly experienced in handling claims against estate administrators.
-Our leading team can identify any wrongdoing and advise on remedies.
+As a leading executor disputes law firm, we are highly experienced in handling claims against estate administrators and trustees.
+Our team of executor dispute lawyers can identify whether someone has taken advantage of their possessions and advise on available remedies.
 We also regularly act for fiduciaries themselves.Court of Protection

 We are here for you in the difficult situation where someone has lost capacity to take key decisions for themselves, routinely bringing and defending applications in the UK Court of Protection.Divorce, separation and finances

 Financial matters can be one of the most stressful aspects of a separation.
 Our highly experienced team will set a clear strategy and work hard to achieve the fairest possible arrangements.Estate planning, wills and succession

 Whether you wish to protect family assets, navigate cross-border tax issues or benefit a good cause, our private client lawyers will discuss your priorities, advise on options and put a plan in place.

 Allegations of wrongdoing are extremely concerning for trust beneficiaries, trustees, executors and fiduciaries.
 With longstanding experience in trust structures around the world, our trust fraud lawyers offer robust, practical advice on how to tackle such situations.Inheritance, estate and gift taxes